-&lt;sup>26 "Dangers of Asiatic Invasion," Montreal Star, 9 September 1907.
+26 Dangers of Asiatic Invasion," Montreal Star, 9 September 1907.

-&lt;sup>27 "Canada Will Probably Apologize to Japan for Vancouver Riots and Recoup Japanese for Losses," Montreal Star, 10 September 1907.
+^{27 &}quot;Canada Will Probably Apologize to Japan for Vancouver Riots and Recoup Japanese for Losses," Montreal Star, 10 September 1907.

-&lt;sup>28 Ibid.
+28 Ibid.

-&lt;sup>29 "An American View of Vancouver Riots" and "English News on the Vancouver Riots," Montreal Star, 10 September 1907.
+^{29 &}quot;An American View of Vancouver Riots" and "English News on the Vancouver Riots," Montreal Star, 10 September 1907.

-&lt;sup>30 "The Vancouver Race Riots," Montreal Star, 10 September 1907.
+30 "The Vancouver Race Riots," Montreal Star, 10 September 1907.

-by the law."
+in arming to protect themselves.
+"As to their right to protection by the authorities, there cannot be a moment's dispute.
+So long as they are in the country, they are entitled to safety and to all the immunities guaranteed by the law."
 The editors likewise deplored the excitement over Japanese immigration and its alleged threat to "white domination."
 While they conceded that white labourers needed protection against unfair competition, they stated that this could be managed without barring all Asians from immigrating, even as women workers - who posed a much greater threat to a "white man's wage" - had been integrated into the workplace.
-Lest this message appear insufficiently forceful, the editors continued the next day with a follow-up editorial entitled "Punish the Hoodlums," which called for exemplary action against the "hoodlum class," including mass incarceration, as the best way to demonstrate both "the moral superiority of the white man" and that "it is a serious thing to set London and Tokio - to say nothing of Ottawa - by the ears."
+Lest this message appear insufficiently forceful, the editors continued the next day with a follow-up editorial entitled "Punish the Hoodlums," which called for exemplary action against the "hoodlum class," including mass incarceration, as the best way to demonstrate both "the moral superiority of the white man" and that "it is a serious thing to set London and Tokio - to say nothing of Ottawa - by the ears." "